paramraghavan/sparksql-awsglue/handbook/01-pyspark-101-core-concepts.md

 1. **Run the examples** on local Spark (docker or miniconda)
 2. **Check the execution plan** with `.explain()`
-3. **Study transformations** - See [File 02](./02-transformations-rdd-vs-dataframe.md) for all RDD & DataFrame transformation options
+3. **Study transformations** - See [011-transformations-rdd-vs-dataframe.md](011-transformations-rdd-vs-dataframe.md) for all RDD & DataFrame transformation options
-4. **Explore real-world code** - [File 03 - PySpark Examples](./03-real-world-pyspark-examples.md) with production ETL patterns
+4. **Explore real-world code** -  [11-real-world-pyspark-examples.md](11-real-world-pyspark-examples.md)with production ETL patterns
-5. **Deep dive into Catalyst** - [File 0111 - Catalyst Optimizations](./0111-catalyst-implicit-optimizations.md)
+5. **Deep dive into Catalyst** - [0111-catalyst-implicit-optimizations.md](0111-catalyst-implicit-optimizations.md)

----

-**Remember:** Master these fundamentals before moving to advanced topics.
-They explain 80% of PySpark issues in production!